arthis/productionizing-machine-learning-models/README.md

      - **Secret access key**
    - 📥 **Download the CSV** or copy them somewhere safe — you won’t see the secret again later.

-8. **Put the access key ID and secret access key into the appropriate env vars in start_docker.sh.**
+8. **Put the access key ID and secret access key into the appropriate env vars in the .env file.**

 ## Okay, time to run the repo!